-Apart from the details disclosed in this note, no other Director has entered into transactions with the company since the end of the previous financial year and there were no other transactions involving Directors' interests during the year.
+No Director or key management personnel has entered into transactions with the company since the end of the previous financial year and there were no other transactions involving Directors' or key management personnel's interests during the year.

 18. Financial Risk Management